 - Loop for examples of data-set

-- Data analysis: plots on learning curve of neural network
+- Data analysis: plots on the learning curve of neural network

 - Data analysis: numerical output of network performance (e.g., desired and actual net output, errors, etc.)

-Same exercise of the previous point, but using linear algebra data structures and operations of the language
+Same previous exercise, but using linear algebra data structures and operations of the chosen language

 Do the exercise above but: